5 Beach Car Care Tips

 Stay hydrated.
 Drink plenty of fluids to avoid becoming dehydrated.
 The risk of dehydration increases when you’re swimming because you don’t feel as hot, but you are still losing fluids.
 The same goes for your car; car fluids are at risk of evaporation on hot days too.
 After a heat wave, be sure to check your fluid levels in your car to keep them topped off.
 Your coolant is more than just a part of the cabin air conditioner; it feeds your radiator which keeps your engine from overheating and leaving you stranded.

 Stay Cool.
 When it’s a scorcher, try to remain in the shade or in the air conditioning.
 If you have to go out, try to park in the shade to keep your car cooler and help decrease the rate of evaporation of your car’s fluids.
 On a 100 degree day, the interior of your car can reach temperatures of 130 degrees and higher.
 If you have to park in the sun, crack the windows and blast the air conditioner for a minute before you get in.
 Heat can also zap your car battery and the older the battery, the greater the risk.

 Skip driving on the beach.
 Sure, it’s easier to set up a spot for the day, but the risk of damaging your car isn’t worth it.
 You know how uncomfortable sand is in your swim bottoms, your car has the same issue with sand getting into the undercarriage and working its way into engine components.
 However, It is much easier to shower yourself, than it is to flush your engine or replace worn parts from sand abrasion.
 If you’ve already gone on the beach, take your car for a good wash and spend some extra time on the undercarriage.

-It’s Summertime, and the living is easy, so go soak up some rays (safely of course), and take some down time to relax and enjoy life.
-Grab your sunglasses and before you head out, let us know which beach spot is your favorite on Facebook this week.
+It’s Summertime, and the living is easy, so go soak up some rays (safely of course), and take some downtime to relax and enjoy life.
+So grab your sunglasses and before you head out, send us a shout out on Facebook which beach spot is your favorite this week.